nishantm96/nishantm96.github.io/three-column-preview-card-component/README.md

 ### What I learned

 - I learned the basics of setting up of HTML layout and CSS Flexbox.

-- I learned how to create empty links and that links are tabbable elements (if they have href attribute).